shxclone/intern-notes/IWSP Logs/tri-1-week-3-and-4.md

 * Need to create 8 more batch jobs for ITE batch 1 and ITE batch 2

 ## Day 19 (25/09/25)
+* Continued working on the changes presented yesterday
+* Finished converting all the batch job to meet the changed requirements, tested in SIT and pushed to Git

 ## Day 20 (26/09/25)
+* Back to Campus for workshop